kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 The main purpose of the `BestEffort` policy on Windows will be to ensure that at the time of pod start up there is enough Memory on a given NUMA node to meet the memory requests of the pod.
 The intent here is to make sure if CPU's are selected that there is enough memory to also support the request to avoid cross CPU/NUMA node processing.
 On Windows, even though we cannot guarantee NUMA node selection, the Windows Schedule will do the right thing in most cases.
 By using Kubelet's existing [Memory Mapping strategy](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1769-memory-manager#memory-map) we can ensure NUMA nodes have enough memory at the time of scheduling.
 It is important to note that this does not mean that it is guaranteed (hence the policy name change)

-Since Windows does not have an API to directly assign NUMA nodes, the kubelet will query the OS to get the affinity masks associated with each of the Numa nodes selected by the memory manager and update the CPU Group affinity accordingly in the CRI field.
-This will result in the memory from the Numa node being used.
-There are a couple scenarios that need to be considered:
+Since Windows does not have an API to directly assign NUMA nodes, the kubelet uses CPU Group affinity in the CRI field to influence memory locality.
+The final CPU affinity depends on whether CPU Manager has allocated exclusive CPUs:

-- Memory manager is enabled, cpu manager is not: kubelet will look up all the cpu's associated with the selected Numa nodes and assign the CPU Group affinity.
-For example if NumaNode 0 is selected by memory manager, and NumaNode 0 has the first four CPU's in Windows CPU group 0 the result would be `cpu affinity: 0000001111, group 0`.
+- Memory Manager is enabled and CPU Manager has not allocated exclusive CPUs: kubelet looks up all CPUs associated with the NUMA nodes selected by Memory Manager and assigns them to the CPU Group affinity.
+For example, if Memory Manager selects NUMA node 0 and its first four CPUs are in Windows CPU group 0, the result is `cpu affinity: 0000001111, group 0`.
-- Memory manager is enabled, CPU manager is enabled
-  - cpu manager selects fewer CPU's than Numa nodes and CPU's fall with in Numa node: Kubelet will only set only the CPU's selected by the cpu-manager as the memory from the memory manager will be used by default.
-  - cpu manager selects more CPU's than Numa nodes and CPU's fall within/or outside Numa node: kubelet will set selected only CPU's from cpu-manager
-  - cpu manager selects fewer CPU's than the CPU's associated with the Numa nodes selected by the memory manager: Kubelet would set the CPU's by cpu-manager plus all the CPU's associated with the Numa node.
+- CPU Manager has allocated exclusive CPUs: kubelet always uses exactly the CPU Manager allocation for CPU Group affinity.
+Memory Manager derives its NUMA affinity from those CPUs and uses that affinity without extending it to additional NUMA nodes.
+The CPU Manager allocation is authoritative because it has already considered Topology Manager hints; expanding it could include CPUs exclusively assigned to other containers.
+See [#139684](https://github.com/kubernetes/kubernetes/pull/139684).

 Using Memory manager's internal mapping this should provide the desired behavior in most cases.
-Since Memory affinity isn't guaranteed, It is possible that a CPU could access memory from a different Numa
-Node than it is currently in, resulting in decreased performance.
-For this reason, we will add documentation, a log warning message in kubelet, and an warning event to help raise awareness of this possibility.
-If access from the CPUs different than the assigned Numa Node is undesirable then `single-numa-node` and the CPU manager should be configured in the Topology Manager policy setting which would force Kubelet to only select a Numa node if it will have enough memory and CPU's available.
+Since memory affinity is not guaranteed, a CPU can access memory from a different NUMA node and experience decreased performance.
+The kubelet emits V(4)/V(5) diagnostic logs for CPU-derived topology-affinity fallbacks and differences from the stored topology hint.
+Configuration guidance and the best-effort limitation are documented in the Kubernetes website.
+If access from CPUs different from the assigned NUMA node is undesirable, `single-numa-node` and the CPU manager should be configured in the Topology Manager policy setting which would force Kubelet to only select a Numa node if it will have enough memory and CPU's available.
 In the future, in the case of workloads that span multiple Numa nodes, it may be desirable for Topology manager to have a new policy specific for Windows.
 This would require a separate KEP to add a new policy.